tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 TE Tunnel Segment:

-> Serves as a part or sub-path of a multi-domain TE Tunnel that spans a given network domain.
+> A part of a multi-domain TE Tunnel that is within a specific network domain.

 TE Tunnel Hand-off:

-> An access link or inter-domain link by which a multi-domain TE Tunnel enters or exits a given network domain.
+> An inter-domain link on which the path of a multi-domain TE Tunnel enters or
+> exits a given network domain.

 ~~~~~~~~~~~
      +--rw tunnels